monisha102/JAVA-Pfiles/README.md

 4)lnkdlist works on basis of doubly linkedlist..here insertion deletion is easy,but in arraylst is diffclt.but in case of access the scenario is reversed.

 5)Arraylst not synchronised but vector sync.

+------About Hashset and Hashmap:--------

+*hashset uses hash table and does hashing to store elements while hashmap stores index and value.

+*both are non sync and does not maintain order while inserting.

+*hashset uses add() while hashmap uses put();

+*hashset is good for searching while hashmap is good for deleting or updating data.

+*hashset stores only unique values and hashmap stores unique key; if hashmap gets duplicate key, it replaces the previous key.

+*both can have null values.

+*Hashset(extends)--->Abstractset(Inmplements)--->set(extends)--->collection(extendes)--->Iterable

+**Hashset(extends)--->Abstractset(Inmplements)--->MAP